alibaba/arthas/en/_sources/quick-start.md.txt

     sudo -u admin -EH ./as.sh
     ```

-2. For more details of the booting script, please refer to [starting arthas](start-arthas.md).
+2. For more details of the booting script, please refer to [Start Arthas](start-arthas.md).
 3. If you cannot *attach* the target process, please check the logs under `~/logs/arthas` for troubleshooting.

 4. Selecting the target process as: